 Thrift Store Upcycle – Before

 Sand off any rough spots.
 We thought about roughing up the other areas with some steel wool, but were worried it would leave a cloudy, scratched surface.
 Might’ve been overthinking that one.
 We also un-screwed the bottom, (screws are on the top) removed the remaining electrical components, then re-screwed on the bottom piece.

 We used a Rust-Oleum Universal spray paint in a flat nickel finish.
 This paint has primer built in, thus making the steel wool issue a moot point.
 Paint in thin coats.
 Let dry, and re-coat until covered.
 You don’t want drip marks on this project!

 Drop in tea lights.
 These are the kind of votives with the metal or plastic liner so they don’t drip through.
 Done.
 We have gotten so many compliments on this project, and it’s like these light fixtures were made for it!
 We think if we make another, we might try to set it onto a nice wood base.
 We use this outdoors, but it could be used inside as well.

 What do ya think?
-Want to save this project for later?
-Don’t forget to pin this photo so you will remember where to find it, and share with friends!
+Want to save this thrift store upcycle project for later?
+Don’t forget to Pin and share!
+Also check out our post on DIY Candle Making Tutorials!